 To give more background on the problem at hand, we will discuss consistency checks a bit.
 By default, an LSI MegaRAID controller will run a background consistency check on all of its RAID arrays once per week.
 Stating the obvious and without getting into too much boring detail, consistency checks comb through your data to ensure it’s consistent.
 This means it checks your virtual drives for any parity or block errors.
 If it finds an error or a bad block, it can be rewritten with the correct data.

 When running the consistency check, a certain percentage of capacity is devoted to performing the check, the default being 30% (you can change this value).
 There are also two types of consistency checks you can run, concurrent or sequential.
 Concurrent is the default setting and checks every drive at the same time, or concurrently.
 Sequential is when it checks each drive individually and in order, so there is theoretically less of a strain on your array.

 A consistency check is a great tool in theory and can be useful in situations where you think something might be wrong with your RAID, but the default time interval for consistency checks is every 168 hours, or once a week.
 If you’re running a large array with a whole bunch of disks and blocks to check, it can take anywhere from 8-24 hours.
 That’s up to an entire day of sluggish performance sacrificed for the sake of a check that likely isn’t even necessary, exactly like what was happening to our RAID.

-Unless you’ve had an abnormal event like a power loss or have some other reason to think something is wrong with your RAID, then there’s really no reason to run consistency checks that often.
+Unless you’ve had an abnormal event like a power loss, device not detected error, or have some other reason to think something is wrong with your RAID, then there’s really no reason to run consistency checks that often.
 Once every few months (8 to 12 weeks) or even a few times a year should be adequate, and if you feel something is wrong, just go ahead and schedule one for a Saturday when your users will not complain of slow performance.